 If you are not going to consume them immediately, it's best to refrigerate and reheat them later.

 An egg wash is a mixture of raw egg and milk or water.
 It is an extra step that improves the color of the empanadas and seals their edges.
 Some find it unnecessary and prefer the taste and texture of the dough without it.

-Overworking the pastry dough will cause gluten to develop.
-It makes the dough dense, stiff, and difficult to roll.
-The dough may shrink during cooking, becoming tough and gummy instead of tender and flaky.
+Overworking the pastry dough will cause gluten to develop, making it dense, stiff, and difficult to roll.
+It may also shrink during cooking, becoming tough and gummy instead of tender and flaky.

-Water contributes to the development of gluten, which causes the crust to be chewy and tough.
-Too much water will make the dough sticky, requiring you to add more flour and alter the fat-to-flour ratio.
+The excess water can make the dough sticky, requiring you to add more flour to balance it out and adjust the fat-to-flour ratio.

-Empanadas are delicious, crowd-pleasing appetizers that are delicious and easy to prepare.
+Empanadas are crowd-pleasing appetizers that are delicious and easy to prepare.
 These little pies are perfect for any occasion.
 And the best part?
-Once you know learn how to make them, they’re practically foolproof.
+Once you learn how to make them, they’re practically foolproof!